mendix/docs/content/data-hub/data-hub-catalog/search.md

 ### 2.3 Environments

-The Data Hub Catalog is a register of apps that are deployed to a particular environment and the services published from the apps deployed to the environment.
-This means that the catalog registers the version of a service running in a specific environment.
+The Data Hub Catalog is a register of apps that are deployed to a particular environment and the services (or data sources as they are known in Data Hub) published from the apps deployed to the environment.
+This means that the Catalog registers the version of a service running in a specific environment.
 The environment also indicates the quality of the dataset that is available.
-Shared datasets that are available from a *production environment* will have production-level data, while those in non-production environments (*acceptance*, *development*) will not be reliable for building stable apps but be useful for doing development work.
+Shared datasets that are available from a *production environment* will have production-level data, while those in non-production environments (*acceptance*, *development*) could be populated with data that may not be reliable for building stable apps and be useful for doing development work.

-The search results will show these service endpoints (where a service endpoint is the combination of a service version deployed on a specific environment).
-So if a version of a service is deployed on both a test and acceptance environment, a search on the service name in the Data Hub Catalog will have two hits.
+The search results will show these data source endpoints (which is the combination of the OData service version deployed on a specific environment).
+Therefore, if a version of a service is deployed on both a test and acceptance environment, a search on the service name in the Data Hub Catalog will have two hits.

 The environment is therefore a major component of the definition and forms part of the URL for the endpoint being consumed.
 This, in combination with the OData version number, provides the link to the correct data for the datasets that are exposed.

 {{% alert type="info" %}}
-By default, search results in the Data Hub Catalog is filtered to show only hits in the Production environment.
+By default, search results in the Data Hub Catalog are filtered to show only hits in the Production environment.
 You can extend the search to **Non-production** or **Mendix Free App (Sandbox)** environments by checking them in the search pane **Add Filter** list.
 For more details, see [Filters](#filter).
 {{% /alert %}}

 ### 2.4 URLs
 The service URLs provide the locations of the service contract.
 In turn, these define the endpoints for exposed datasets (or entity sets) and attributes and thereby access to the associated datasets by the consuming apps.
+You obtain data source and dataset URI's from the search details for integration of the resource in other BI applications.

 ### 2.5 Discoverability
-When a service is registered, by default it is "published" by being set to **Discoverable** in the Data Hub Catalog so that all users can find it and see details about it.
-Owners and curators of a registered service can set a service to be **non-discoverable**, which means that it can only be found and consumed by them and is not available to other users.
+When a data source is registered, by default, it is "published" for public use with the **Discoverable** setting in the Data Hub Catalog.
+When this is set, all users can find it and the view details and consume it.
+Owners and curators of a registered service can set a service to be non-discoverable, which means that it can only be found and consumed by the owners and is not visible to other users of the Catalog.

 ### 2.6 Tags
 Tags help you to group services and datasets and categorize them (for example, by department, process, or use).
 You can use tags to refine the search and filter search results in the Data Hub Catalog by doing the following: